-Name: Professor John Parker - University of Durham Name: Professor Peter Duck - University of Manchester Name: Dr Lawrence Pettit - Queen Mary College University of London Name: Dr Jonathan Thompson - Cardiff University
+Name: Dr Lawrence Pettit - Queen Mary College University of London Name: Mr Peter J Savill - Fellow of the Institute of Actuaries Name: Professor Peter Duck - University of Manchester Name: Dr Jonathan Thompson - Cardiff University

 Students must not contact External Examiner(s) directly, and external examiners have been advised to refer any such communications back to the University.
 Students should raise any general queries about the assessment and examination process for the programme with their Course Representative, for consideration through Staff: Student Liaison Committee in the first instance, and Student representatives on Staff: Student Liaison Committees will have the opportunity to consider external examiners' reports as part of the University's quality assurance process.